RSC Level 1 Module 2: Role of the Leader

 The first video below gives you a 5-minute introduction to the major responsibilities of a leader.
 The major responsibility of a leader is setting and acting on goals.
 Planning, implementing and evaluating are the 3 primary activities that help a leader in moving his or her team or group toward their goals.
 Contingency plans – your response to “What do we do if unexpected events take us off the course we had planned?” – are an integral part of a leader’s job.

-The second video below is a 3-minute introduction to the expectations that people have of their leaders.
+The second video below is a 5-minute introduction to the expectations that people have of their leaders.
 It gives you an opportunity to examine your own behavior and evaluate the need for change, if any.
 Trust is the foundation of leadership, the ability to excite people to exceptional performance.
-What do community, authenticity, significance and excitement mean in the context of your work?
 This video completes the picture of leadership and the role of the leader – the image that you carry with you as the goal of your professional development as a leader.

 Step 3) Points to Ponder:

 1).
 Look back over the past year: how important has planning, implementing and evaluating been for the ability of your group, team or department to meet its goals?
 Describe the planning process, implementing process and evaluating process that you have experienced in the workplace.
 Were there any unexpected events that demanded and adjustment or modification of your plans?
 Did your group or team have a contingency plan that helped you with the course correction?

 2).
 Examine your strengths and weaknesses as a leader: how easy or difficult is it for you to build trust among the group you work with and to excite people to deliver exceptional performance?
 How can you improve on these dimensions?

 3).
 What is the meaning of trust in your workplace?
 Identify and be prepared to discuss one specific example of trust in your work[place.

 4).
 What are the lessons learned from this Module?